silentorb/marloth-story/books/fairytale/part3.md

 It was not much later that they arrived at the Mediev Manor.
-Before Adelle left the carriage the toymaker expressed how great his delight would be if she could again visit his toyshop sometime soon.
+Before Adelle left the carriage the toymaker expressed how great his delight would be if she could again visit his toyshop.

 Adelle looked perplexed.
 "I would love to visit your toyshop, though I've never actually been there before."